Where are the New Jersey gay beaches?

 Keansburg Beach is still early in its development of gay beach hotspots.
 Some locals are really pushing to make this struggling bay town the next Asbury Park.
 Only time will tell.
 Check out Keansburg just off the Parkway’s exit 117.
 There are some cool views of New York City too.
 And Keansburg is a free beach.
 The section to the far right (eastern shore) has become popular with the local gay community.
 There is a sizable amusement park nearby and plenty of food and drink spots.
 You’ll find parking at the metered municipal lot adjacent to the boardwalks.

 In South Jersey, Atlantic City has its traditional gay beach that was officially designated the “gay beach” a few years back at Park Place and the Boardwalk.
 In recent years, the beach is more family oriented and diverse.
 But this is where the gays still hang out.
 Atlantic City continues to reinvent its tourism industry.
 And the “gay beach” idea is a part of that.

 Further south in Cape May there is not a beach area for gays.
-But Higbee Beach, a very well-kept secret, is frequented by the local LGBT community.
+But Higbee Beach, has a bit of a secret spot.
+It is frequented by the local LGBT community.
 Years ago, it was a popular beach for nudists.
-But sunbathing nude is now illegal here.
+But sunbathing nude is now illegal here — officially.
 It is punishable by a fine and your name in the local paper.
-But that has not stopped the LGBT community.
-They hang out between South Voodoo Tree and the creek by Sunset Beach.
-No badge required.
+But that has not stopped the LGBT community and the local nudists.
+They hang out between South Voodoo Tree and the creek heading south toward Daveys Lake by Sunset Beach.
+And there are no badges required.